andrematte/scraping-covid19-brazil/README.md

 ## Installation

-In order to install all the required libraries, run the following command:
+In order to install all the required libraries, download this repository and run the following command:

 `pip install -r requirements.txt`